hipay/hipay-docs/hipay-enterprise-sdk-magento_1/05-Module-Configuration.md

               </sales_convert_quote>
             </fieldsets>

-You can test and see the code used in the Data.php.
+You can test and see the code used in the `Data.php`.

             // If the store supports EAN (please set the attribute in hipay config) if (Mage::getStoreConfig('hipay/hipay_basket/attribute_ean', Mage::app()->getStore())) {